hasura/graphql-engine/manual/postgres/access-postgres.rst

 Accessing Postgres
 ==================

-The Postgres database runs as a microservice on a Hasura cluster.
+The Postgres database runs as the ``Postgres microservice`` on a Hasura cluster.
+The Postgres microservice can only be accessed from within the Hasura cluster and is not exposed to the outside world

-If you are trying to connect to postgres from a microservice, see: :doc:`../microservices/connect-postgres`.
+To connect to postgres from another microservice, see: :doc:`../microservices/connect-postgres`.

-You can access Postgres directly via the following options:
+Though, you can manually access the Postgres database directly via the following options:

 .. note::
    All the data is stored in a database called ``hasuradb`` in Postgres.

+   The :doc:`Data microservice <../data/index>` provides APIs over the Postgres database which are exposed to the outside.

 .. rst-class:: api_tabs
 .. tabs::